 Frequently Asked Questions About Our Grant Process

-If you would like a nomination from a community partner who knows you and your work well, please ask them to send a recommendation to you and then attach the recommendation to your application when you submit it.
+If you would like a nomination from a community partner who knows you and your work well, please ask them to send a recommendation to us at [email protected]

 - Follow through with the project as you have laid it out to the best of your ability.
 Submit reporting which includes what you achieved, what you learned and how you spend the grant funds.
 Go to Reporting Requirements for details on what to include.